 - Servings: Dresses about 8 to 10 cups of salad.

 Every French chef and French cookbook author has a favorite version of this classic oil and vinegar salad vinaigrette.
-Some cooks make a bottle of it in advance and keep it in the refrigerator for whenever it's needed.
-I always make mine just before I toss and serve the salad.
+Some cooks make a bottle of it in advance and keep it in the refrigerator for whenever it's needed, but it's so simple to make, you can equally put it together just before serving your salad.

 What's most important in this recipe is the ratio of oil to acid.
 The ratio of oil to acid determines how rich (oily) or bright (acidic) the dressing will be.
 I like mine to be neither too oily, nor too acid and use a ratio of one vinegar to two-and-a-half oil because I think this is best for bringing out the flavors of the salad itself.
 Figure out what you like and it will be a permanent part of your cooking repertoire.

 You don't need lots of dressing for a big bowl of salad ingredients.
-Just toss a lot and you'll be surprised how far this goes.
+Just toss a lot and you'll be surprised how far a little will go.

 - 2 tablespoons red wine vinegar